MicrosoftDocs/Hololens/hololens/hololens-updates.md

 The two critical pieces for scan to succeed are power and internet connectivity.
 We suggest that when users end their session with HoloLens they return it to an area where it is plugged in overnight and that it still has internet connectivity in that area.

+If your device is having issues scanning for updates please review the [troubleshooting scanning section](#issue---my-device-didnt-find-an-update-when-scanning) and ensure you don't have any hindering configurations.

 ### 2. Download & Install